U.N. authorizes French, African troops in Central African Republic

 In a unanimously adopted resolution the 15-member council also asked U.N.
 Secretary-General Ban Ki-moon to establish an inquiry into human rights abuses in the landlocked, mineral-rich nation of 4.6 million people, which slipped into chaos after Seleka rebels ousted President Francois Bozize in March.

 Rival militia forces clashed in Central African Republic's capital, Bangui, on Thursday.
-A Reuters witness and an aid worker said at least 105 people had been killed.

-Mindful of the 1994 genocide in Rwanda, when hundreds of thousands were killed as the world looked on, Western powers have urged swift action to keep the anarchy in Central African Republic from leading to major atrocities against civilians.

-"History has told us that the worst may happen, history has told us that the Security Council needs to act," French U.N.
-Ambassador Gerard Araud told reporters after the vote.
-"This country is in the midst of a tragic crisis."
+A Reuters witness at one hospital said he saw least 23 dead and 64 wounded in shooting since dawn.
+Another eye witness saw dozens of dead elsewhere.

 Central African Republic's interim President Michel Djotodia, the former Seleka rebel leader, has failed to control his mostly Muslim fighters, who have preyed upon the majority Christian population, unleashing tit-for-tat killings.
 Rights groups say both sides may have committed war crimes.